HMXHIU/christmas/docs/crossover/combat.md

 - [ ] Hook the combat system into the perform effects of the ability
 - [ ] Each effect needs to have its own die rolls (attack, damage, body part)

+## Buffs and Debuffs

+When an entity gets a buff or debuff, make an entry in redis with the expiry time (it should be in turns).
+Every turn a process should read the DB and expire any buffs or debuffs and publish the event to the entities.

 ## Opportunity Attacks